 |Whooping cough (pertussis)||A single booster dose of a whooping cough vaccine is recommended for adults aged 65 years old or more who have not been vaccinated in the past 10 years||A fee may apply|

 Plus, if you are travelling, speak with your doctor before you go to ensure your vaccinations are up-to-date and that you have received the recommended vaccinations specific for the regions you are travelling to.

-Pneumococcal disease is one of the leading causes of serious illness among Australian children under two years of age and in older adults.
+Pneumococcal disease is one of the leading causes of serious illness and death among Australian children under two years of age and in adults over 85 of age.

 Sources & Citations

 2. Australian Government.
 Department of Health.
 Immunisation for seniors.
 Available at: https://www.health.gov.au/health-topics/immunisation/immunisation-throughout-life/immunisation-for-seniors (accessed 27 May 2022).